 In today’s budget-conscious environment fleet managers are under ever increasing pressure to maximize the life span

 of their costly OTR tires and are simultaneously being tasked with minimising fleet down time.
-Being able to repair these tires quickly and efficiently is a key challenge.
+Repairing super sized injuries in OTR tires is a key challenge.

 OTR tires are used under extreme conditions experiencing a greater load and higher flex than tires used elsewhere meaning a robust repair process, such as a hot cure, is required.

 We’re often asked whether there is any special process for super-sized repairs.
 We offer the following top tips:

 - Always remain within repair consumable manufacturer guidelines.
 Determine whether the repair is possible by referring to the dimensions provided in the manufacturer’s guidelines and do not exceed their recommendation.

 - Use accurate pressure for a perfect repair.
 Pressure needs to be applied accurately to ensure that the repair conforms completely to the complex profile of the tire and produces a distortion free, feather edged repair.